Evenflo vs. Graco vs. Britax: Which is the Best Infant Car Seat?

 - LATCH system allows some movement after installation

-- May be difficult for some children to buckle themselves
+- It may be difficult for some children to buckle themselves.

 - Not FAA approved for use on airplanes